The Hope Center for Refugees and Immigrants

 in West Park is BHITC’s satellite hub for services to refugees and immigrants living in West Park, Lakewood and surrounding areas.

-The Hope Center opened in February of 2015, and in less than a year, it began seeing 100+ refugees and immigrants on a weekly basis.
+The Hope Center opened in February of 2015, and in two short years, it now sees 300+ refugees and immigrants on a weekly basis.
 Just as BHITC hoped and prayed, The Hope Center has become much more than solely a place for operating programs – it also gives refugees and immigrants a place to belong.

 Located at 15135 Triskett Road (Gateway West Church), The Hope Center is open Mondays and Wednesdays from 8 am – 8 pm.
 Programs and services are available through weekly recurring classes, by appointment and also for walk-ins, so read below for more information.

 The Hope Center’s Wish List